zhenning/riak_wiki/pages/Riak/Operations/Upgrading/Upgrading-from-Riak-Search.md

 <div class="note"><p>

 While in a mixed cluster state some queries will return incorrect results or timeout.
-Once all nodes are upgraded to the 1.0.0 verion queries will return correct results.
+Once all nodes are upgraded to the 1.0.0 version queries will return correct results.

 </p></div>